-Now I'm working on the next book...about tennis.
-Yes, I think the world needs a book about the nasty sub-culture of over 40, well okay, over 50, women's tennis.
+Now I'm working on a new book about tennis, or maybe about a clergywoman in a small Tennessee town.
+I'm not sure yet what will eventually come into being.
+Although, I think the world needs a book about the nasty sub-culture of over 40, well okay, over 50, women's tennis.
+Oy, vey.

 As someone who has not experienced life at a military academy, or the military, for that matter, I felt this book offered a compelling glimpse into that world.
 The author is a masterful storyteller, her characters have depth and complexity, and I couldn't put the book down.
 I highly recommend this book.

 This is a must read, page turner, can't put down kind of book.
 I read a lot of books-hardback, paperback, kindle, fiction, non-fiction, murder, mystery, sci-fi, history and more but this is my favorite book of the year.
 Susan does a remarkable job of character development, attention to detail and a spell binding plot with twist and turns.
 Cadet Jan Wishart is every female cadet, and none of them at the same time.
 You feel her pain and rejoice in her triumphs.

 Thanks for Witch Heart.
 From the opening page, I was captivated by book 3 of Gray Girl.
 I have a feeling that with the right agent, we could see you on the NYT Bestseller list.
 Keep doing what you are doing.
 It definitely works.